TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/FSK/Transceiver/AS07-M1101S/README.md

 The *AS07-M1101S* is a good choice when you want to design your own high speed two-way data transfer system, i.e. to send sensor data or text messages.

+> [!IMPORTANT]
+> The board comes with header pins in **1mm pitch**.
+This pitch is much narrower than the typical **2.56mm pitch** used by bread boards or DuPont plugs.
+You may end up desoldering the header pins and soldering wires instead.

 ## Frequency Range And Channels